 How to Prepare for an Interview

-Body language is key whether the interview is by phone, Zoom or in-person.
-Check out resources within our office, with your professors and outside like Amy Cuddy’s TED Talk on power poses.
+Body language and nonverbal communication are key whether the interview is by phone, Zoom or in-person.
+Check out resources within our office, with your professors and externally like Amy Cuddy’s TED Talk on power poses.
+Remember, an interview is a conversation about you ensuring the role and company is right for you as much as you are right for them.
+Come with examples of your work, questions and a genuine interest to share about yourself and learn more about their mission, team, culture and goals.

 1. Research the company or organization.
 Review their website to learn about their values, mission, projects, and more.
 This demonstrates you’ve done your part to learn about them and show alignment between your values/skills and their needs.